-One of the best things about traveling as a family is that it deepens the bond between you and the most important people in your life.
+One of the best things about traveling as a family is it deepens the bond between you and the most important people in your life.
 The problem-solving, adaptability, collaboration and creativity that comes with a family trip — particularly when you're traveling in an RV — can etch a memory of an epic family vacation in your mind for a lifetime.

 Video of the Day

 Tangerine and her family would be stopping off at Santa Barbara, San Luis Obispo and Morro Bay.
-The RV was packed with materials for art projects and chopped veggies for cooking (for this trip they’d be skipping the restaurant waits).
+The RV was packed with materials for art projects and chopped veggies for cooking (for this trip they would be skipping the restaurant waits).
 They had all the comforts of home, but on the road.
 After spending their first night on the beach at Ocean Mesa Campground in El Capitan, Santa Barbara, Tangerine decided to kick off a fun-filled day by eating a “home-cooked” breakfast.

 Breakfast tacos are nutritious, satisfying and casual yet curated (another one of Tangerine’s specialties).
-And for an added bonus, her son Jack has the ability to pick and choose colorful toppings he loves and gets to eat with his hands.
+For an added bonus, her son Jack has the ability to pick and choose colorful toppings he loves and gets to eat with his hands.
 Considering the RV was equipped with a kitchen, plus having the ability to stop off at local organic markets, Tangerine had every reason to put her family favorite on the menu.

 After the family fueled up with significant protein and healthy carbs, they were brimming with energy for one of the best days of their trip — exploring new beaches and towns along the central coast.
 Tangerine’s fond family memory was well underway.

 Check out Tangerine and her family’s breakfast taco meal.

 How to Make Healthy Breakfast Tacos